shurjopay-plugins/sp-plugin-python/README.md

 That's all!
 Now you are ready to use the python plugin to seamlessly integrate with shurjoPay to make your payment system easy and smooth.

-### Also, checkout our [Django Example](https://github.com/shurjopay-plugins/sp-plugin-usage-examples/tree/dev/django-app-python-plugin) application

 ## References
+1. [Django Example](https://github.com/shurjopay-plugins/sp-plugin-usage-examples/tree/dev/django-app-python-plugin) showing usage of the python plugin
-1. [Sample applications and projects](https://github.com/shurjopay-plugins/sp-plugin-usage-examples) in many different languages and frameworks showing shurjopay integration.
+2. [Sample applications and projects](https://github.com/shurjopay-plugins/sp-plugin-usage-examples) in many different languages and frameworks showing shurjopay integration.
-2. [shurjoPay Postman site](https://documenter.getpostman.com/view/6335853/U16dS8ig) illustrating the request and response flow using the sandbox system.
+3. [shurjoPay Postman site](https://documenter.getpostman.com/view/6335853/U16dS8ig) illustrating the request and response flow using the sandbox system.
-3. [shurjopay Plugins](https://github.com/shurjopay-plugins) home page on github
+4. [shurjopay Plugins](https://github.com/shurjopay-plugins) home page on github

 ## License
 This code is under the [MIT open source License](LICENSE).